reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 ## What is Git Merge?

-Now it's time to have a look at Git Merge.
-It is a way to put a forked history back together again.
-The git merge command provides us the opportunity to take the independent lines of development formulated by the git branch and combine them as a single branch.
+Now it's time to have a look at Git `merge`.
+A `merge` is a way to put a forked history back together.
+The git `merge` command lets us take independent branches of development and combine them into a single branch.

-It is important to note that while using the Git Merge, the current branch will be updated to reflect the merge, but the target branch remains untouched and un-reflected.
-The git merge is often used in combination with git checkout for the selection of the current branch, and git branch -d for deleting the obsolete target branch.
+It's important to note that while using the Git `merge`, the current branch will be updated to reflect the merge, but the target branch remains untouched.

-## Working of Git Merge
+`git merge` is often used in combination with `git checkout` for the selection of the current branch, and `git branch -d` for deleting the obsolete target branch.

-Git Merge is basically used for combining the multiple sequences of commits into one unified history.
-In the most frequently occurring cases, git merge is used to combine two branches.
+`git merge` is used for combining the multiple sequences of commits into one unified history.
+In the most common cases, we use `git merge` to combine two branches.

 Let's take an example in which we will mainly focus on branch merging patterns.
-In the scenario which we have taken, the git merge takes two commit pointers, usually known as the branch tips, and we will manage to find the common base commit between them.
-Once the git has a common base commit, it will create a new "merge commit", that will combine the changes of each queued merge commit sequence.
+In the scenario which we have taken, `git merge` takes two commit pointers, and tries to find the common base commit between them.

+Once Git has found a common base commit, it will create a new "merge commit", that will combine the changes of each queued merge commit sequence.

 ![Git Merge combining branches](/assets/img/posts/git-rebase-merge/git-merge-working1.png)